19+ Fresh Ham Roast & Crockpot Recipes

 March 10, 2012

-Categories: Comfort Food, Dinner, Main Dish, Pork, Ham, North American, Budget-Friendly, Easy/Beginner Cooking, Christmas, Easter, Entertaining, Fall/Autumn, Father's Day, Labor Day, Ladies Luncheon, Mother's Day, New Years, Picnic, Potluck, Regional Holiday, St. Patrick's day, Summer, Sunday Dinner, Thanksgiving, Wedding, Winter, Oven Roast, High Protein, No Eggs more
+Categories: Christmas, Easter, Fathers Day, Labor Day, Mothers Day, New Years, Picnic, Potluck, St Patricks Day, Sunday Dinner, Thanksgiving, Wedding, Oven Roast, High Protein, No Eggs, more

 "This ham is delicious and is great to make anytime, but especially during the holidays.
 Notes: The ham should be allowed to stand at room temperature for 2 hours before cooking.
 The cooking time DOES NOT include the sitting out to get to room temperature time*****Uncooked ham must be cooked until it reaches an internal temperature of 155 degrees F, then let sit for 15 minutes.
 It will continue cooking while it is resting.
 Fully cooked or partially cooked (Pre-cooked) ham should be heated to an internal temperature of 135 degrees F, then let sit for 15 minutes.
 It will continue cooking while resting.***** Baste ham with pan drippings while glazing.
 Keep in mind though that it will make your ham saltier."

 Bring ham to room temperature, sitting out for 2 hours.

 Preheat oven to 325 degrees F.